Last Modified: September 4, 2014

 The latter suggestions from Mr. Dale are for those who understand the ramifications if you don't do the job correctly.
 If you don't, then don't!

-It is interesting to note, that Ford has a new heavy-duty truck engine (2011).
-The 6.2 L V8 is SOHC, with variable valve timing.
+Ford's new heavy-duty truck engine (2011), is a 6.2 L V8 is SOHC, with variable valve timing.
 These facts don't make it unique, but the two spark plug design does!
 The two plugs are fired using a COP, but the bottom plug is fed HV by an interconnecting plug wire (see photo).
 In addition, all of GM V8s, except the Northstar, use plug wires, albeit short as the coil packs are attached to the valve covers.
 With just a couple of exceptions, all foreign-made engines are equipped with COP units, without plug wires.

 Every modern engine uses some form of fuel injection, yet few people know how they actually work, or even what they look like.
 The ones shown at left are made by Delphi, one of the largest manufacturers of injectors.
 One of the best explanations of how they work can be found on Wikipedia.
 It is important to remember that fuel injectors utilize an electromagnet (solenoid), and when their field collapses (power is shut off to them), there is an electrical pulse generated.
 Although this pulse is RFI suppressed in most cases, it can still be heard in our receivers.
 It sounds similar to an ignition pulse, but is slightly narrower in bandwidth.
 Examples of these pulses are in my Noise ID article.

 In the last few years, there has been great strides in the design and applications of fuel injectors for both gasoline and diesel engines.
 Heretofore, most gasoline injectors sprayed fuel into the intake manifold, but the latest iterations spray the fuel directly into the combustion chamber like a diesel does.
 Note the difference in the design of the direct injection unit at right, and those above left.

 Fuel rail pressures have increased too, and in some current systems the pressure is nearly 3,000 psi (200 bar).
 A new design from Denso® utilizes a fuel rail pressure exceeding 36,000 psi (2,500 bar)!
 Imagine what would happen if the fuel line failed?